 Respiratory care describes all pulmonary services ranging from ventilator management (for people who are unable to effectively breathe on their own) to arterial blood gas analysis (which measures levels of oxygen and carbon dioxide in the blood to assess cardiopulmonary status) to oxygen and bronchodilator therapy (for patients with COPD, asthma and pneumonia).
 Aggressive airway clearance techniques are also provided to help reduce the risk of post-operative pneumonia in surgical patients.

-For many, taking the screener may be the first time they have considered if they are at risk for COPD.
-Those who score at risk for COPD are encouraged to begin a dialogue with their healthcare professional.
+- For many, taking the screener may be the first time they have considered if they are at risk for COPD.

 How To Find Us: